 In August 2016, the FASB issued ASU 2016-15, "Statement of Cash Flows (Topic 230)" ("ASU 2016-15").
 Additionally, in November 2016, the FASB issued ASU 2016-18, "Statement of Cash Flows (Topic 230)" ("ASU 2016-18").
 These updates require organizations to reclassify certain cash receipts and cash payments within the Statement of Cash Flows and modify the classification and presentation of restricted cash.
-These ASUs are effective for a public company's annual reporting periods beginning on or after December 15, 2017, and interim periods within those annual periods.
-As an EGC, we have elected to adopt these ASUs following the effective dates for private companies beginning with annual reporting periods beginning after December 15, 2018, including interim reporting periods within that reporting period.
-We are currently in the process of evaluating the effects of this pronouncement on our consolidated financial statements, related disclosures and internal controls over financial reporting.
-We plan to adopt ASU 2016-15 and ASU 2016-18 in fiscal 2021.
+These ASUs are effective for a public company's annual reporting periods beginning after December 15, 2017, and interim periods within those annual periods.
+As an EGC, we have elected to adopt these ASUs following the effective dates for private companies beginning with annual reporting periods beginning after December 15, 2018, including interim reporting periods within fiscal years beginning after December 15, 2019.
+The adoption of this standard will not have a material impact on our consolidated financial statements, related disclosures and internal controls over financial reporting.
+We plan to adopt ASU 2016-15 and ASU 2016-18 in fiscal year 2020.

 In January 2017, the FASB issued ASU 2017-01, "Business Combinations (Topic 805)" ("ASU 2017-01").
 This update to clarify the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
 The definition of a business affects many areas of accounting including acquisitions, disposals, goodwill, and consolidation.
-As an EGC, we have elected to adopt ASU 2014-09 following the effective dates for private companies beginning with annual reporting periods beginning after December 15, 2018, including interim reporting periods within that reporting period.
-We are currently in the process of evaluating the effects of this pronouncement on our consolidated financial statements, related disclosures and internal controls over financial reporting.
-We plan to adopt ASU 2017-01 in the first quarter of fiscal year 2020.
+As an EGC, we have elected to adopt ASU 2014-09 following the effective dates for private companies beginning with annual reporting periods beginning after December 15, 2018, and interim periods within annual periods beginning after December 15, 2019.
+The adoption of this standard will not have a material impact on our consolidated financial statements, related disclosures and internal controls over financial reporting.
+We plan to adopt ASU 2017-01 in fiscal year 2020.